Frequently Asked Questions

 If you received the City of Houston’s rental assistance earlier this year, you may be eligible for this rental assistance program for City of Houston funding provided that your Landlord is participating again as well.
 You will not be eligible for Harris County funds.

 You can request assistance for PAST DUE rent for any month between April-August.
+If you qualify for Harris County funds you can also request rental assistance for the months of September and October.
 There is no limit on the number of months you can include in your application; however, there is a maximum amount of rental assistance that eligible tenants selected for processing may receive.
-The maximum rental assistance is $1,900 for Harris County funding or $2,112 for the City of Houston funding.
+The maximum rental assistance is $1,900 for Harris County funding or $2,112 for the City of Houston funding

 If utilities or other bills are included in your lease and are part of your monthly rental payment, then rental assistance would cover those costs.